tfrenkiel040/website/_posts/2026-03-24-growth-is-about-friction.md

 ---
 layout: post
-title: "Growth is about friction"
+title: "How I think about friction in growth"
 date: 2026-03-24
 categories: [Marketing, Product]
 ---